Manzi-Elvis/Data-Structures-and-Algorithms-in-JAVA/README.md

-# 👋 Welcome to the Algorithms in Java Repository!
+# 👋 Welcome to the DATA STRUCTURES AND ALGORITHMS in JAVA Repository!

 Hey there, fellow developer!
 Whether you're just starting your **Java journey** or looking to strengthen your **algorithmic problem-solving skills**, you’re in the right place.

+## About This Repository

+I have personally taken the time to write, explain, and implement each algorithm in this repository.
+Every implementation is designed to help learners understand the logic behind each algorithm, see how it works through demo examples, and experiment with it to strengthen understanding.

 This repository is built **for beginners and enthusiasts alike** — to help you learn, practice, and master algorithms through **clear explanations**, **well-commented Java code**, and **hands-on exercises**.

 Every algorithm here is designed to make learning **fun, practical, and easy to understand**, no matter your experience level.
+It comes with:

+- Addictive Learning: Designed to make exploring algorithms fun and interactive rather than boring.
+- Comprehensiveness: Covers almost every classical algorithm needed to master data structures and algorithms.
+- Clear explanations of what it does and why it matters
+- Use cases for real-world scenarios
+- Time & space complexity
+- Step-by-step approach so you can follow the logic
+- Readable, beginner-friendly code

 >  *“The best way to learn algorithms is not just to read them — it’s to build them, run them, and break them.”*

  So grab your keyboard, explore the code, and start sharpening your logic — one algorithm at a time!
 ---

-##  Algorithms Included
+  ##  REPO STRUCTURE:

-### 1. Sorting Algorithms
+### 1. Data Structures
 - Bubble Sort
-- Selection Sort
-- Insertion Sort
-- Merge Sort
-- Quick Sort
-- Heap Sort
-- Counting Sort

-### 2. Search Algorithms
+### 2. Algorithms
 - Linear Search
 - Binary Search
 - Jump Search
 - Interpolation Search

-### 3. Hashing Algorithms
-- Hash Function Implementations
-- HashMap from Scratch
-- Collision Handling (Chaining & Open Addressing)

-### 4. Dynamic Programming Algorithms
-- Fibonacci Sequence (Top-Down & Bottom-Up)
-- 0/1 Knapsack Problem
-- Longest Common Subsequence (LCS)
-- Coin Change Problem
-- Matrix Chain Multiplication

-### 5. Graph Algorithms
-- Breadth-First Search (BFS)
-- Depth-First Search (DFS)
-- Dijkstra’s Shortest Path
-- Bellman-Ford Algorithm
-- Floyd-Warshall Algorithm
-- Topological Sorting

-### 6. Greedy Algorithms
-- Kruskal’s Minimum Spanning Tree (MST)
-- Prim’s Minimum Spanning Tree
-- Huffman Coding
-- Activity Selection Problem

-### 7. String Algorithms
-- Palindrome Checker
-- Anagram Checker
-- KMP Pattern Matching
-- Rabin-Karp Algorithm
-- Longest Common Prefix
-- String Reversal

 ---